Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Improved Analyses of Sequential Halving

 \section{Improved Analyses of Sequential Halving}

-Sequential Halving (SH)~\cite{karnin2013almost} is one of the state-of-the-art algorithms for the best-arm identification.
-Specifically, it is known to achieve a nearly optimal instance-dependent bound on the $(\eps=0)$-error probability, with details in the summary of Table~\ref{tab:sh} in the appendix.
-However, the analysis of $\eps$-error probability for $\eps>0$ for SH is not known, to our knowledge.
-It is not clear if SH enjoys a low $(\eps,\delta)$-PAC sample complexity like $\frac{n}{\eps^2} \log(1/\delta)$ of Median Elimination (ME)~\cite{even2006action} or not because the sampling scheme of SH is different from ME.

-In this section, we provide a positive answer via a powerful analysis of the $\eps$-error probability incurred by SH, which takes a generic form that can be specialized to become a minimax optimal unverifiable $(\eps,\delta)$-PAC sample complexity~\cite{mannor2004sample} and minimax optimal simple regret bound~\cite[Exercise 33.1]{lattimore2020bandit}.
-To describe SH, it consists of $\lceil \log_2(n) \rceil$ stages.
+Sequential Halving (SH)~\citep{karnin2013almost} is a simple and parameter-free algorithm that has had an outsize impact on pure exploration since its introduction.
+Many recent practical algorithms for pure exploration \citep{aziz2022identifying, li18hyperband, li20asystem, de2021bandits} make use of this algorithm, either with slight modifications or as a subroutine.
+These works have demonstrated that the algorithm's practical and theoretical significance is greater than its original presentation.

+We present SH in Algorithm~\ref{Alg:SH}.
+SH consists of $\lceil \log_2(n) \rceil$ stages.
 In each stage $\ell$, the algorithm performs a uniform sampling over the surviving arms $S_{\ell}$ followed by eliminating the bottom half of $S_\ell$ w.r.t. empirical means and sets $S_{\ell+1}$ as the resulting arm set.

-We present SH in Algorithm~\ref{Alg:SH}.
+SH is known to achieve a nearly optimal instance-dependent bound on the $(\eps=0)$-error probability, which we detail in Table~\ref{tab:sh} in the appendix.
+However, it is not known if SH is a good algorithm for returning an $\eps$-good arm.
+For $\eps>0$, though in the fixed confidence setting, Median Elimination (ME) achieves the sample complexity of $\frac{n}{\eps^2} \log\rbr{\fr{1}{\delta}}$~\citep{even2006action}.
+Does SH achieve a similar sample complexity for $\eps$-error probability?
+Despite the similarity between SH and ME, the answer is not clear because the sampling scheme of SH is different from ME.
+In light of the ubiquity of this algorithm and recent empirical success, a stronger characterization of the performance of SH is of great interest to the community.

+In this section, via a powerful analysis of the $\eps$-error probability incurred by SH, we show that this algorithm achieves an optimal bound for the unverifiable $(m,\eps)$-good arm identification problem that further implies a minimax optimal simple regret bound~\cite[Exercise 33.1]{lattimore2020bandit}.
+We also provide a near-optimal instance-dependent uniform $\eps$-error probability bound for the first time.

+Our main theorem shows the following instance-dependent uniform $\eps$-error probability bound for SH. \begin{theorem} For any $\eps\in(0,1)$, the $\eps$-error probability of SH satisfies